skrodahl/NewTon/i-ching/IDEAS.md

 - A **self-aware** rare line: "YOU ARE LOOKING AT A WEB PAGE PRETENDING TO BE A CALCULATOR."
 - A **developer console** message for anyone who opens devtools, in the device's voice.
 - Consulting at exactly **midnight** does something tiny and unrepeatable.
+- An **"EAT THE DEVICE"** reading, vanishingly rare — the oracle actually issues the advice the manual warned against.
+The booklet's *"Do not eat the device even if it advise so"* was load-bearing all along.
+Most owners never see it fire; the few who do can confirm they were warned.
+Trigger should be a deliberate conjunction (specific hexagram × specific changing line × a calendar/clock anomaly) so it's not just an RNG flicker — when it happens, it has to feel like the device *meant it*.

 ## Platform & delivery (a "pocket oracle")
 > Strong candidate, and a natural rung between the web toy and the hardware: it's already one